Part 1, Chapter 5

 What is Container Orchestration?

-As you move from deploying containers on a single machine to deploying them across a number of machines, you will need an orchestration tool to manage the arrangement and coordination of the containers across the entire system.
+As you move from deploying containers on a single machine to deploying them across a number of machines, you'll need an orchestration tool to manage the arrangement and coordination of the containers across the entire system.
 This is where Amazon ECS fits in along with a number of other orchestration tools, like Kubernetes, Mesos, and Docker Swarm.

 If you're already on AWS and have no desire to leave, then it makes sense to evaluate ECS at the very least.